panter/excelsieur/README.md

 import.run # calls User.create!(row) for each row
 ```

-The result is an instance of `Excelsior::Result`:
+The result is an instance of `Excelsieur::Result`:

 ```ruby
 result = import.run